 We also promote independence through regular independent study and homework.

 We develop and promote self-management through modelling and routines.
 These routines include students getting up in the morning, making their own bed, showering, washing and brushing their hair, choosing appropriate and clean clothes for an activity, making their breakfast, and organising themselves and their equipment for the day ahead.

 As part of our evening routines we develop and promote self-management skills through helping students to process the events and emotions of the day, follow instructions and make their own decisions and to manage their own personal care, their health and emotional needs.

-We promote and develop their individual sense of identity and self-esteem through our focus groups.
+We promote and develop their wellbeing and communication skills through our focus groups.
 Focus groups are designed to meet the statemented needs of the students.
 Through focus groups we address issues including body language, dealing with frustrations, how to develop a friendship, turn taking, team building, identifying and labelling your emotions and developing an awareness of the emotions of others, anger management, and developing strategies to manage anxiety.

 We also promote and develop positive self-esteem through the activities we offer including the Duke of Edinburgh Award scheme, attending clubs, sporting activities, going out for a meal or a coffee, and socialising with other local schools.